Career Definition of a Special Education Consultant

 Career Outlook and Salary

 The U.S. Bureau of Labor Statistics (BLS) provides job outlook information for instructional coordinators, who are similar to special education consultants.
-While the BLS expects that the average rate of job growth for all occupations will be 7% from 2016 to 2026, it forecasts a higher rate of job growth for instructional coordinators.
-During the same ten-year period, the BLS expects all instructional coordinators to see jobs increase by 11%.
-PayScale.com reported that the median annual salary for special education coordinators was $68,031 as of 2018.
+While the BLS expects that the average rate of job growth for all occupations will be 5% from 2018 to 2028, it forecasts a slightly higher rate of job growth for instructional coordinators.
+During the same ten-year period, the BLS expects all instructional coordinators to see jobs increase by 6%.
+PayScale.com reported that the median annual salary for special education consultants was $112,500 as of 2020.

 Those considering a future as a special education consultant may be interested in other careers in education, such as being a special education teacher.
 Alternately, they may be interested in other occupations that involve working with individuals with disabilities, such as being a rehabilitation counselor.
 Learn more about some comparable options through the links listed below.